 How CompanyCam Helps Crews Take and Manage Your Photos

 CompanyCam was specifically designed to help companies like yours take and manage photos extremely easily.
 For this article, we’re going to show you how our app helps with three of the four fundamentals we mentioned above: storage, organization, and communication.
-But if you want to learn about all the features in the app, click here to check out our features page.
+But you’re more than welcome to learn all about the CompanyCam Features.
+There’s a lot of them!

 CompanyCam offers unlimited cloud storage to all of our customers.
 This means you never have to worry about running out of space or paying to upgrade for more room.
 But we don’t stop there.
 We also handle the photo uploading automatically so nobody has to worry about sending photos anywhere or spending a bunch of time manually uploading all your pictures from the day.